kovidgoyal/calibre/manual/faq.rst

 Why the name calibre?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Take your pick:
-  * Convertor And LIBRary for E-books
+  * Converter And LIBRary for E-books
   * A high *calibre* product
   * A tribute to the SONY Librie which was the first e-ink based e-book reader
   * My wife chose it ;-)